 Vermouth and Tonic

 Lemon twist, for garnish

-1. Fill a big highball or comparable glass about halfway full with ice cubes.
-Add the dark rum and Benedictine.
-Stir briefly.
+1. Fill a highball or comparable glass three quarters full with ice cubes.
+Add the vermouth, and then the tonic.
+Stir.

 2. Squeeze the twist over the glass, and then drop it in.